BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 finish it above; and the door of the ark shalt thou set in the side thereof; with lower, second, and third stories shalt thou make it.

+6:17 And, behold, I, even I, do bring a flood of waters upon the earth, to destroy all flesh, wherein is the breath of life, from under heaven; and ever thing that is in the earth shall die.

+6:18 But with thee will I establish my covenant; and thou shalt come into the ark , thou, and thy sons, and thy wife, and thy sons' wives with thee.

+6:19 And of every living thing of all flesh, two of every sort shalt thou bring into the ark, to keep them alive with thee; they shall be male and female.